pivotal/docs-cluster-essentials/deploy.md

 - For air-gapped installation:

-    Upload the previously downloaded bundle to the air gapped registry and install Cluster Essentials by running:
+    Upload the previously downloaded bundle to the air-gapped registry and install Cluster Essentials by running:

     ```console
     $ cd tanzu-cluster-essentials